-The Body Shop started campaigning to end animal testing in cosmetics, the first global cosmetics company to do so.
+The Body Shop started campaigning to end animal testing in cosmetics.
+We were the first global cosmetics company to fight this cruelty.

-Following our sustained campaign, the UK government banned animal testing of cosmetic products and ingredients.
+Following our sustained campaign, the UK government banned animal testing for cosmetic products and ingredients.

 Campaigning by The Body Shop and BUAV (British Union for the Abolition of Vivisection, now Cruelty Free International) contributed to a European Union ban on animal testing in cosmetic products.